climberig/climberig.github.io/_posts/2014-11-20-understanding-sine-and-cosine.markdown

 cotx=\frac ba
 $$

-These are just the **short way** to refer to the ratios of the sides of right angle triangle.
+These are just the **short way** to refer to the ratios of the sides of the right triangle.
 There is no magic.
-Note, however, that these functions are only defined in the **right angle** triangle.
-They are undefined and won't work in other triangles.

 Now, why is $tanx={sinx \over cosx}$?